ZaneBaker2001/support-ops-agent/README.md

 # Support Ops Agent

-A production-style agentic AI service built with LangChain and FastAPI.
+An AI service built with LangChain and FastAPI.

 ## Features